Codixer/pishock-discord-activity/README.md

    DISCORD_CLIENT_SECRET = your_discord_client_secret
    PISHOCK_RELAY_API_KEY = your_relay_api_key (optional)
    PISHOCK_RELAY_USERNAME = your_relay_username (optional)
+   # Note: Relay accounts use account-only access, no sharecode needed
    ```

 3. **For build-time variables**, you have two options: